Launch an Affiliate Program Built for Sales, Not Just Sign-Ups

 Usually, yes.
 Stalled early programs almost always trace back to a handful of fixable causes: the wrong platform, mispriced commissions, broken or untested tracking, or simply no recruitment.
 A program review diagnoses which of these is happening and gives you a plan to restart it correctly.

-Not every business does, and I will tell you honestly if yours is one of them.
+Not every business does, and I’ll tell you honestly if yours is one of them.
 Affiliate works best when you have healthy margins, a product people are willing to recommend, and room to pay for performance.
 The free program review exists precisely to answer this before you invest in building anything.

 It depends on your margins, whether you sell one-time or recurring, and how much you value built-in partner discovery versus direct control.
 Networks offer reach, SaaS-focused tools handle recurring commissions well, and self-hosted options minimize ongoing cost.
-I will recommend the best fit for your specific situation rather than a default.
+I’ll recommend the best fit for your specific situation rather than a default.

 The right rate comes from your margins and customer lifetime value, not from copying a competitor.
 It needs to be attractive enough that partners choose you, while still leaving profit after fees and any customer discount.
 Modeling this against your actual numbers is one of the first things a launch covers.

 The free program review is a conversation to decide whether and how to launch, ideal if you have no program or a very early one.
 The affiliate growth audit is a deeper, structured analysis of an existing program, better suited once you have data to dig into.
-If you are just starting, begin with the free review.
+If you’re just starting, begin with the free review.

 Launch Your Affiliate Program the Right Way